Hull Trains Delay Repay: Claim Train Delay Compensation

 Pin your Hull Trains train

-Search for your Hull Trains departure and tap "Notify Me".
+Search for your Hull Trains departure and tap "Pin".
 Train Badger starts tracking in real time.

 2